ohonores/marvelRestfulls/README.md

 # marvelRestfulls
-Proyect using react with redus for testing marvel Api
+Proyect using react with redux for testing marvel Api